iKASRA-H/PUMA560-Inverse-Kinematics/README.md

 # PUMA560-Inverse-Kinematics
-This repository is a homework for my robotics class in which I try to predict inverse kinematics values of PUMA560 using neural network (CNN-LSTM Hybrid Model)
+This repository is a homework for our robotics class in which we try to predict inverse kinematics values of PUMA560 using CNN model in neural networks.